The last UK Ambassador to Afghanistan, on the ground during the fall of Kabul to the Taliban.

 Kabul: Final Call

-On 15 August 2021, the world watched in horror as Kabul fell to the Taliban, almost exactly 20 years after the Taliban were ousted in the aftermath of the 9/11 attacks.
-The United States, the United Kingdom and their Afghan allies tried for 20 years to build a modern society in Afghanistan, while fighting a counter-insurgency war and eradicating terrorism.
+On 15 August 2021, the world watched in horror as Kabul fell to the Taliban, almost exactly 20 years after the Taliban were ousted following the 9/11 attacks against the United States.
+For 20 years, at a cost of thousands of lives and billions of dollars, the United States, the United Kingdom and their Afghan allies fought a war against terrorism and against a Taliban insurgency while trying to build a modern state in Afghanistan.

 How did all this come to nothing, in just a few short weeks?

-This book tells the shocking story of the last days of the Islamic Republic of Afghanistan.
+Kabul: Final Call tells the shocking story of the last days of the Islamic Republic of Afghanistan.
 It offers a no-holds-barred insight into the looming collapse of Afghanistan as western military forces pulled out, the political intrigues among the Afghan elite and the indifference of western politicians.
-It describes the horror of the evacuation from Kabul, and the quiet heroism of the British soldiers and civilians who brought over 15,000 people to safety, against impossible odds.
+It lays bare the horror of the evacuation from Kabul, and the quiet heroism of the British soldiers and civilians who brought over 15,000 people to safety, against impossible odds.